consciousness-lab/ctm-ai/backend/Depolyment.md

    - **Port Range:** 5000
    - **Source:** 0.0.0.0/0
    - make sure you can visit URL like `http://18.224.61.142:5000/api/upload`that are shown as `Method Not Allowed` instead of keeping waiting to load

+   - HTTP and HTTPS should also be set accordingly.

 ---